Saritasa/php-laravel-healthcheck/README.md

 ## GET /health-check/{checker}
 Where **{checker}** is a key from `config/health_check.php`, ex. `GET /health-check/database`.
 Returns HTTP code = 200, if checker reports success, 500 otherwise.
-Response content is payload, returned by checker.
+Returns payload, returned by checker.
+If check result is not successful, adds error message.

 ## Available checkers
 #### Saritasa\LaravelHealthCheck\Checkers\DatabaseHealthChecker